mcahny/vps/README.md

 ```
 Files containing the predicted results will be generated as `pred.json` and `pan_pred/*.png` at  `work_dirs/cityscapes_vps/fusetrack_vpct/test_pans_unified/`.

 Cityscapes-VPS `test` split currently only allows evaluation on the codalab server.
-Please upload `submission.zip` to codalab server (will be open soon) to see actual performances.
+Please upload `submission.zip` to <a href="https://competitions.codalab.org/competitions/26182">Codalab server</a> to see actual performances.
 ```
 submission.zip
 ├── pred.json